daleonpz/daleonpz.github.io/_posts/2018-04-02-first-encounter-esp32.md

 ```

 # Library related
-- Assign not enough stack memory to a task when using FreeRTOS
+- Assign not enough stack memory to a task when using FreeRTOS.
+Check `configMINIMAL_STACK_SIZE` in the ESP32 documentation.

 ```c
 // For ESP-IDF applications